-All parties involved in the protocol should be clear about the definition of a "missing person" - This guidance should be read alongside the most up to date guidance from Northumbria Police as this will include a definition of "missing" and the actions taken on each occasion.
+All parties involved in the protocol should be clear about the definition of a "missing person" - This guidance should be read alongside the most up to date guidance from Northumbria Police: Missing persons Northumbria Police as this will include a definition of "missing" and the actions taken on each occasion.

 Children who go missing are at increased vulnerability of being abused and/or exploited.
-As well as short-term risks there are also long-term implications; adults with serious problems have often run away as children.
+As well as shortterm risks there are also long-term implications; adults with serious problems have often run away as children.